Scripture Reference: Acts 27:1 through 28:16

 - Why did Paul sail to Rome?
 To go to a trial with Caesar as the judge

 - What happened to the ship Paul was on?
-It crashed in the rocks near an island
+It crashed into the rocks near an island

 - How many people died on the ship?
 Not one person!

 - When Paul was gathering firewood on the island, what happened to him?
-A poisonous snake bit him but he did not die
+A venomous snake bit him but he did not die

 Learning Activities and Crafts:

 - Interactive story-telling: Bring a blue bed sheet or blue plastic tarp to class.
 Use a toy ship (if you have one) or a small cardboard box (like a shoe box) to represent Paul’s ship.
 As you tell the story the blue sheet will represent the sea and the box of the ship.
 Before you begin, guide the children in holding the edges of the sheet to practice creating first a “calm sea” and then a “storm” by lifting and shuffling the edges of the sheet around.
 Then, as you begin to tell the story gently slide the box into the calm “sea”.
 The children will gently move the sheet so Paul’s ship will “sail” from place to place as you tell the story.
 At the point in the story when you talk about the storm be sure to remind the children that Paul’s ship was tossed around but did not turn over (this should keep things from getting too wild 🙂 ).